unionai/unionai-docs/source/data-plane-setup/data-plane-setup-on-azure.md

 ## Create a Microsoft Entra group for cluster administration

 Union uses [Microsoft Entra for AKS authentication and Kubernetes RBAC for authorization](https://learn.microsoft.com/en-us/azure/aks/azure-ad-rbac?tabs=portal).
-A Microsoft Entra group for cluster admins that includes the previously created Microsoft Entra Applicaiton's service principal.
+You will need to create a Microsoft Entra group for cluster admins that includes the previously created Microsoft Entra Application's service principal.

 1. Go to the [Groups](https://portal.azure.com/#view/Microsoft_AAD_IAM/GroupsManagementMenuBlade/~/AllGroups) page within the same tenant as the previously created application.
 2. Select "New group".